Guide to Coleraine

 In Anderson Park the Phoenix Peace Fountain can be found for public enjoyment.
 Originally a gift from the USA, each symbol on Phoenix Peace Fountain has a specific meaning.
 To be able to read the full dedication on its six base platforms, you’ll have to walk completely around the fountain.
 The world famous Giant’s Causeway ancient rocks’ hexagonal shapes can be recognized easily.

-The modern commercial harbour and Marina is a mile from town, in the direction of Portstewart and slightly off the main road.
-It offers excellent facilities that include powered moorings for sailing of all kinds as well as fishing, water skiing and canoeing.
-There are also 7 championship golf courses within a few miles of Coleraine.
+The modern commercial harbour and Marina are a mile from town, in the direction of Portstewart and slightly off the main road.
+They offer excellent facilities that include powered moorings for sailing of all kinds, fishing, water skiing, and canoeing.
+Seven championship golf courses are also within a few miles of Coleraine.

 Governance